peterorum/merch-ads/README.md

 *Create test & performance campaigns from search term orders*

+--promote

-1. Download Bulk data for 30 days, including Zero Impression campaigns.
+1. Download Bulk data for 60 days, including Zero Impression campaigns.
 2. Save it as text as data/data.txt
 3. Download Report - Sponsored Products, Daily, Last 30 Days.
 4. Save it as text as data/sales.txt
-5. Run node merch-ads --promote > /tmp/promote.txt
+5. Run node merch-ads --promote
-6. open /tmp/promote.txt
+6. open /tmp/results.txt
 7. Copy & paste into a new Excel sheet that has been all formatted as Text.
 8. Upload to Amazon Ads.

 ## Recipes

+These use Bulk data for 60 days, including Zero Impression campaigns

 --impress
 If campaign is 3 days or older
 For each target that has < 50 impressions
 Increase bid by 10%

-TODO:

-(Based on targets eg 4 targets in auto)

-Boost good performers
-If orders > 1 & acos < target acos, up bid by 10%

-Decrease poor performers
-If orders > 1 & acos > target acos, decrease bid by 10%.
-OR base it on how high the acos is.
-    ACOS    Decrease
-    30-40%  -10%
-    40-50%  -15%
-    50+%    -20%
-    Keep changes incremental
+--unsold
+Reduce bids on targets that have had many clicks but zero or one sale

+--performers
+Increase or decrease bids for good sellers pased on ACoS.